haella003/pblabs-assistant-engine/README.md

 #### 5. Frontend
 ##### 5.1 Setup Unreal Engine
 The Unreal Engine client acts as the visual and auditory interface.
+This first version v1.0.0 is only applicable for Windows.
 - Download the Client: Navigate to the Releases section of this repository and download the latest .zip file
 - Extract & Launch: Unzip the folder to your local drive and run the PBLabsMR.exe
 - Configure Connection: Upon launching, locate the Server URL or Localhost ID field (Default: http://127.0.0.1:8080)